DaleFielding/weather4kids/README.md

 3. To meet all accessibility requirements, allowing anyone to use the site regardless of their abilities/needs
 4. To display reasonably accurate data relating to the weather

+### Design
+- #### Strategy:
+  Taking into account the intended website, I have:
+  - Conducted research into similar sites, these will be listed in references.
+  - Spoken with a primary school teacher to obtain their opinion on requirements for this age group.
+They have suggested that children of this age will respond well to; bright/vibrant visuals and interactive elements.
+Also Information should be concise and the site easy to use.<br>

+  From research I believe there is an opportunity to make this website really stand out from the others in terms of the target market.<br>It seems that the majority of other sites tend to be very informative but not particularly eye-catching or engaging. <br>
+  I also feel that younger children may be overwhelmed with the vast amount of information, large paragraphs and may lose interest.
+  I intend to create a website that meets all of the expectations from the user stories, site objectives and takes into account findings from the research conducted.

+  The strategy is to create a website that meets all of the expectations from the user stories, site objectives and takes into account the findings from research conducted.